 Type I collagen is the most prevalent type of collagen in the body.
 This is the type of collagen you’re probably thinking about if you’re interested in preserving the levels of collagen in your skin, hair or nails.
 It is worth noting that, like all types of collagen, levels of type I collagen begin to decline after about age 25.
 Because it is so prevalent in the connective tissues, we often see the decrease of type I collagen resulting in characteristics such as sagging skin, fine lines, brittle nails and thinning hair.

 But type I collagen isn’t just a beauty-related substance.
 It’s also a major component of the tendons, organs and bones.
-This makes it a vital component of any diet or wellness routine, particularly if you’re intent on staying active as you age.
+This makes it a vital component of any diet or wellness routine — especially if you’re staying active as you age.

 Type II Collagen

 Another common collagen type to find in supplements is type II collagen.
 Though somewhat less prevalent in the body than type I, type II collagen is extremely important.
-It is the main component of cartilage, which is extremely healthy for the skeletal system, as well as for active people who need to rely on their joints.
-People who exercise regularly, want to support their mobility or have concerns about their joints as they age will absolutely want to get type II collagen into their diet.
+It is the main component of cartilage and is extremely healthy for the skeletal system.
+Active people who need to rely on their joints may also benefit from adding type II collagen into their diet.

 Type III Collagen